 The following is a list of some of the most recent postings on the website, including Orders, Investigation Reports, news releases and resources.
 The dates below correspond to the date that each item was posted on the website.

-The applicant made an access to Alberta Justice and Solicitor General, but did not receive a response to the request.
-The Adjudicator found that Alberta Justice and Solicitor did not respond to the applicant within the time limit set out in the FOIP Act.
-Therefore, the Adjudicator ordered them to respond to request.
+On April 6, 2020, an applicant made an access request to Justice and Solicitor General (JSG).
+JSG did not respond within the time limits set out in the FOIP Act.
+The Adjudicator ordered JSG to respond to the applicant.

 Copyright 2022 OIPC.
 All rights reserved.